TheDomcio/WonderfulPolishLanguage/README.md

 - [My playlist with "The best of Polish music creations"](https://www.youtube.com/watch?v=CCw3rMng0nw&list=PL2yH5_nRkFqwxh63njdnt3emJ0rq0f2fp) - I have created a playlist of songs that are memorable, also a part of the Polish culture, often many jokes - references to them.
 I update it from time to time as soon as I have a "marathon of listening to music".
 So that's the playlist of "core songs of Poland" (But there's not much Disco Polo here anyway, I keep it to a minimum because it's still a subjective playlist, and I'm already bored with this genre and I think then that it's mostly "homogenous").
 I'm also interested in Polish music from different times, so you'll find some older songs there, I'm also trying to add the best quality version to the playlist, and not thrown by a third party in very poor and even more compressed quality.
 - [Studio Accantus](https://www.youtube.com/StudioAccantus) - A project associating brilliant vocalists, who together perform e.g. covers of great famous Polish songs, often from animated fairy tales.
 It is worth to watch - listen to those performances, because they are in really good quality.
 - [WIDZĘ GŁOSY](https://www.youtube.com/channel/UCsS2pcVBbDAdn8pPoh0mUkQ) - A channel where the most famous Polish voice actors are interviewed.
 Often you can learn from them many interesting stories from the realization of a given project and observations of the actors themselves.
 Often the actors sing songs that they have sung in a polish versions of movies productions.
 Of course, these are usually songs from the old days, so you can observe the voice changes of such people.
+- [Live Act](https://www.youtube.com/user/heksmaestro) - One of the best Polish sources of knowledge about music production and theory.
+There are a few podcasts, which are a mine of knowledge for [not only new] music producers.
+Piotrek - the creator of the channel, he also touched upon psychological issues related to the creation of music, such as how to deal with creative blockades and [which DAW is "the best for start"](https://www.youtube.com/watch?v=1wtjCr-zp2g) (I personally recommend [FL Studio](https://www.image-line.com) to start with or [Audacity](https://www.audacityteam.org) or [MuseScore](https://musescore.org/pl/download) and [LMMS](https://lmms.io/download)).
+So if you want to learn more about music (techniques, many cool tricks, world of producers and schemes and free plugins - VSTs etc.), then I really recommend it.
 - [Polskie Podcasty](http://polskiepodcasty.pl/wszystkie-podcasty) - catalog of polish podcasts.
 - [Katalog Biblioteki Polskiej](http://katalog.bibliotekapiosenki.pl/) - A catalog of Polish songs.
 - [Filharmonia Narodowa](https://www.youtube.com/user/FilharmoniaNarodowa) and [this](http://filharmonia.pl) - official website of the Polish National Philharmonic and its YouTube channel.
 You can find there a lot of great symphonic concerts and much more.